abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 | No Content Security Policy | 🟡 Medium |
 | Server version disclosure | 🟢 Low |

-TLS is the top priority fix — in production it would be terminated at the ALB using AWS Certificate Manager (ACM).
+TLS is the top priority fix — in production it would be terminated at the load balancer using AWS Certificate Manager (ACM).

 ---